 - High fever

 - Worry or upset

 Hair thinning or hair loss does not always coincide with the disturbance that causes it – as much as three months can pass before the effects of an illness or emotional trauma are noticeable in your hair.
 Examples of these are post partum hair loss, undergoing an operation, stress, mental anguish and extreme weight loss or dieting.

 To treat hair loss caused by nutritional deficiencies it is important to have a healthy and balanced diet.
 To boost growth you can take nutritional supplements designed specifically for the hair such as PK4 Soya Protein and Tricho Complex Vitamin & Mineral Supplement (we advise you to consult your doctor before taking nutritional supplements).
-To help counteract the disruption caused to the hair cycle and any shedding that has occured, we recommend using the TRICHOTHERAPY® Regime for 12 weeks.
+To help counteract the disruption caused to the hair cycle and any shedding that has occurred, we recommend using the TRICHOTHERAPY® Regime for 12 weeks.
 The results from regular usage have been outstanding and in blind user trials 79% of women found their hair looked and felt thicker and fuller after 12 weeks.
-Watch our video on the right to hear about our customers incredible results.